Samson-Ludo/nft-dapp-frontend/README.md

 #### 3. **Environment Variables on Netlify**
    - In your Netlify dashboard, go to **Site Settings > Build & Deploy > Environment**.
-   - Add the `VITE_CONTRACT_ADDRESS` environment variable and set it to your smart contract address.
+   - Add the `VUE_APP_CONTRACT_ADDRESS` environment variable and set it to your smart contract address.
+   - Add the `VUE_APP_BACKEND_URL` environment variable and set it to your backend url for upload new assets to be minted.

 ### Notes on Deployment
 - The front-end is deployed to Netlify and can be easily accessed via the provided Netlify URL.